jgaa/darkspeak/README.md

 - Emergency flag to indicate that the conversation is compromized (for example by the physical presenc of an adversary).

+# Current State
+The project is under heavy development.
+I'm building a GUI based on QT Quick.
+I hope that I can use basically the same GUI source code on all target platforms.
+So far it looks promising.
+(The learning curve for QT Quicks is steeper the I expected, but the GUI is slowly becoming usable)

 # Roadmap
 ## Beta 1
 - [x] ~~Document the legacy Tor Chat protocol~~